lnbook/lnbook/TRANSLATING.md

 ## Translating ASCIIDOC markup

-The book's source files use the ASCIIDOC markup language with a few specialized extensions and stylesheet for the print edition by O'Reilly.
+The book's source files use the ASCIIDOC markup language with a few specialized extensions and stylesheets for the print edition by O'Reilly.

 If you are translating the book, you must translate all content _without_ translating markup symbols, variable names, file names, anchors, references, command-line commands, and other markup related entries.